-I wrote this post six and a half years ago.
+I wrote this post on keeping the ferial six and a half years ago.
 I’m reposting it with some change in my thoughts.
 Not that I necessarily disagree with what I wrote, but that I find my approach to some matters a little changed in the interim.

 I’ve just started reading Robert Farrar Capon’s “The Supper of the Lamb.”
 Although listed as a cookbook, it could perhaps better be described as a memoir with recipes.
 Capon, a retired Episcopal priest from the U.S, has written a book that brings together two of his loves, theology and food.
 There is much of substance in this book and I believe I will be writing several posts about it by the time I have completed it.(I haven’t written the extra posts that I expected to, but this book continues to inform my thinking on food as much,if not more, than any other.
 I can’t urge you enough to purchase it).

 However, my attention has already been arrested by the material in the third chapter, where Capon is talking about festal and ferial eating.
 Festal eating is that eating which surrounds an occasion.
 Feast days long held an important place within the Christian calendar, and not just days such as Christmas, Easter, etc.

 Ferial eating on the other hand, relates to the meals we eat the rest of the time.
 (It’s interesting to note, that feria days were originally linked to feasts but have since come to refer to non-feast weekdays).
 Ferial eating might be called the meal of the kitchen rather than of the dining room table.
 Perhaps, more than anything else, ferial eating is the dining that is dedicated to the leftover, or perhaps better written, the left over, or maybe even the held back.